Rainhard Fendrich: Breakthrough in Germany (1988–1997)

-With Macho, Macho, sung largely in Viennese, another of his singles reached the top position in 1988.
+With Macho Macho, sung largely in Viennese, another one of Fendrich's singles reached the top position in 1988.
 In addition, this was followed by the big breakthrough in Germany with number 2.
 Fendrich also achieved a top 3 position in Switzerland.
 He wrote the song in five minutes, it was inspired by an article in Brigitte magazine.

 Equally well known in Austria and Germany is his appearance with Reinhard Mey, with Ein Loch in der Kanne (A hole in the pot) in the television program Was wäre wenn (What if) in 1988.